 Candidates that are not meeting expectations

 If a candidate is not meeting ongoing expectations and/or is becoming difficult to manage, then it is important to report the issues.
-Refer such issues to the Sub-Dean Graduate Studies in the first instance, and/or elevate to the Research Office if required.
+Refer such issues to the Sub-Dean Graduate Studies in the first instance, and/or elevate to the Office of Research Services and Graduate Studies if required.
 These types of situations must be addressed as soon as possible.

 An academic’s workload is often complex in nature.
 Work priorities and resources are often juggled to meet the varying work expectations.
 The time invested in mentoring HDR candidates will vary.
 This depends on their study load, individual needs and the specific research project.